 LCCI’s new Secretarial Diploma is a natural evolution from our well established and highly Group Secretarial Awards.
 Following worldwide research, the new Secretarial Diploma has been designed to equip secretarial with appropriate business skills for the new millennium.

-These Secretarial Diploma is intended for candidates planning to start a career or looking to advance their career as a secretary.
+This Private Secretarial Diploma is intended for candidates planning to start a career or looking to advance their career as a secretary.
 They are also for those who wish to develop their career beyond the secretarial arena.

 - Business Principles and Practice Level 3